HumanCellAtlas/metadata-schema/docs/evolution.md

 - Correcting a regular expression.
 - Correcting an ontology source.

-**Forwards compatibility** refers to whether data generated with a newer version will be compatible with conformance requirements of an older version.
-This is the version from the consumer perspective, for example an analysis tool or a conformance requirement.
+In the context of HCA metadata, **forwards compatibility** refers to when a metadata JSON document generated for and valid against the current schema version is also valid against an older version of that schema.
+Understanding forwards compatibility is especially important for HCA data consumers, for example for an analysis tool or a tertiary portal developer.
 We use a syntax based on a subset of that allowed by npm (a JavaScript package manager), whereby a consumer specifies the version of a schema it needs and whether it will tolerate alternative versions in any of the three fields.
 As an example, if a conformance requires version 1.0.4 of a package, it can state that requirement as:

 - 1.0.4 -- requires exactly 1.0.4 and no other version
 - ^1.0.4 -- requires exactly 1.0.4 and higher patch versions (e.g. 1.0.6, 1.0.7)